 That’s not to say the movie isn’t violent.
 In fact, Blood Rage is daytime melodrama in essence alone.
-After all, even the unscrupulous JR Ewing is above leaving decapitated heads hanging like wreaths on your doorstep, and however racy Dallas‘ more salacious moments, you’d be hard-pressed to run into the likes of Louise Lasser’s morally corrupt single mum, Maddy, who instigates this whole grisly affair by making out with a misogynistic pig at a drive-in movie while twins Todd and Terry sleep soundly in the back seat.
-This is 1974, and Maddy is understandably worried about waking her boys and exposing them to her salacious and highly misguided rendezvous with a bloke who seems but a rejection away from domestic violence, and she is right to be.
-Moments later, the two terrors climb out of the car and go wandering, one of them deciding to bury a hatchet in the skull of a teenager making out with his girlfriend in the backseat of his car.
+Even the unscrupulous JR Ewing is above leaving decapitated heads hanging like wreaths on your doorstep, and however racy Dallas‘ more salacious moments, you’d be hard-pressed to run into the likes of Louise Lasser’s morally corrupt single mum, Maddy, who instigates this whole grisly affair by making out with a misogynistic pig at a drive-in movie while twins Todd and Terry sleep soundly in the back seat.
+This is 1974, and Maddy is understandably worried about waking her boys and exposing them to her salacious and highly misguided rendezvous with a bloke who seems but a rejection away from domestic violence, and she’s right to be.
+Moments later, her two little terrors climb out of the car and go wandering, one of them deciding to bury a hatchet in the skull of a teenager making out with his girlfriend in the backseat of a car.
 A crowd of people gather to find the two boys covered in blood, but which of them is the evil twin?